top of page

 • Morchella tomentosa

-Note: You may see these species listed under different names in other sources.
-The changing and updating of binomial names is a common, and sometimes annoying, side-effect of a fairly novel field of study.
-As more information comes in about a species from DNA sequencing or from having more specimens to study the names sometimes have to be updated to better suit a new classification.
-Other times the first person to name them just got it wrong...
+Note: Other sources may list these species under different names.
+The changing and updating of binomial names is a common and sometimes annoying side-effect of a fairly novel field of study.
+As more information comes in about a species from DNA sequencing or from having more specimens to study, the names sometimes have to be updated to suit a new classification better.
+Other times, the first person to name them just got it wrong...

-The first three of these morel species are very similar in appearance, and the first two are indistinguishable without DNA sequencing.
-The fourth species, M. tomentosa, is often called the gray morel and is distinguishable because it is covered in fine hairs and can appear to be gray in color.
+The first three morel species appear similar, and the first two are indistinguishable without DNA sequencing.
+The fourth species, M. tomentosa, is often called the gray morel and is distinguishable because it is covered in fine hairs and can appear gray in color.
 I've also recently read that one of our natural black morel species, M. brunnea, may sometimes fruit in burns.
-I don't know anything else about this... there's a little more information in one of the links below.
+I don't know anything else about this.
+There's a little more information at one of the links below.

-I've read and been told that we have gray morels in Colorado, but I have never personally found one.
-After posting this blog, it has been confirmed by a few reliable sources that Morchella tomentosa can indeed be found in Colorado burns.
-Most of the burn morels that I have picked in Colorado fit best into the M. septimelata description.
-For more information related to this topic please reference these links.
-The first is the morel family key on Mushroom Expert which I find extremely helpful.
-The second is a recent blog post by my friends over at Modern Forager which goes into some more details about all of this nerdy taxonomy talk, this is the one that has a little information about M. brunnea as a burn species.
-More good stuff from Modern Forager coming a little later as well!
+Most burn morels I have picked in Colorado fit best into the M. septimelata description.
+For more information related to this topic, please visit these links.
+The first is the morel family key on Mushroom Expert, which I find extremely helpful.
+The second is this blog post by my friends over at Modern Forager, which goes into more detail about all of this taxonomy talk.
+This is the one that has information about M. brunnea as a burn species.
+More good stuff from Modern Forager is coming a little later as well!

 I think that's enough of that!
-Let's get into figuring out how to actually find burn morels!
-This process can be as simple or as complicated as you want it to be.
-I hope you like maps...
+Let's get into figuring out how actually to find burn morels!
+This process can be as simple or as complicated as you want.
+I hope you like maps.

 Screen grab from OnX Maps showing the historic wildfire data in SW Colorado.